Do Natural Remedies For Bipolar Disorder Exist?

 • Avoiding caffeine and alcohol when possible, especially close to bedtime

-Because bipolar disorder can impact energy levels, eating a well-balanced diet may be even more important for individuals with this condition.
+Because bipolar disorder can impact energy levels, eating nutritious foods may be helpful for individuals with this condition.
 Additionally, mood stabilizers and other bipolar medications are associated with an increased risk of weight gain.
-Dietary changes and the addition of certain supplements may help alleviate the symptoms of bipolar disorder.
+Making dietary changes may help alleviate the symptoms of bipolar disorder.
 For example, limiting caffeine consumption may help with symptom management, as even a mild stimulant can worsen mania severity.
+Talk to your doctor or nutritionist to learn which foods are best for your unique body.

-Some people may also choose to take supplements to help their systems better cope with the effects of a mental health disorder.
-To that end, you might ask your doctor or nutritionist about some of the following vitamins and dietary supplements:
+Consuming specific nutrients (e.g., omega-3 fatty acids, vitamin C) through a varied, balanced diet may be recommended by your doctor.
+However, the symptoms of bipolar disorder may make maintaining such a diet difficult.
+As a result, some people choose to take supplements to help their systems better cope with the effects of the mental health disorder.
+You might ask your doctor or nutritionist about some of the following herbal supplements, vitamins, and dietary supplements:

-• Omega-3s: Fish oil, which is rich in omega-3 fatty acids, may help decrease the severity of depressive episodes in those with bipolar disorder.
-In one randomized controlled trial, participants living with bipolar depression symptoms experienced significant improvement following increased intake of an omega-3 fatty acid called eicosapentaenoic acid.
+• Omega-3s: A form of polyunsaturated fat, omega-3 fatty acids have been shown to reduce symptoms of various mental health conditions, including bipolar disorder.
+Fish oil, which is rich in omega-3 fatty acids, may decrease the severity of depressive episodes in those with bipolar disorder.
+In one randomized controlled trial, participants living with bipolar depression symptoms experienced significant improvement following increased intake of an omega-3 fatty acid called eicosatetraenoic acid.
+Omega-3 fatty acids are widely available in capsule form.

 • Magnesium: Some research suggests that magnesium may play an important role in reducing the intensity of symptoms of a variety of mental health conditions, including bipolar disorder.